The Candlelight Club's Halloween Ball on Saturday 26th October 2019

 The Ballroom will be hosted by that impish impresario, Lord of Cabaret Misrule Champagne Charlie, introducing live music from swing band the Bubbly Boys, accompanied by Charleston dance troupe the Gatsby Girls showing you how it’s done.
 When the band aren’t playing DJs the Bee’s Knees will be spinning platters by long-dead artists for your shimmying pleasure.

 There will also be a three-course dining menu to preorder, or the option to reserve tables with Champagne.

-Meanwhile in the Cabaret Lounge there will be another bar where drinkers will be wooed by the Creep Quartet, a string quartet playing classic horror movie themes, followed by two variety shows hosted by musical Weimar androgyne Victor Victoria, of the award-winning East End Cabaret, with burlesque from Ruby Deshabillé, hula action from Polly Hoops, and uncanny magic and mind-reading from Neil Kelso.
+Meanwhile in the Cabaret Lounge there will be another bar where drinkers will be wooed by the Creep Quartet, a string quartet playing classic horror movie themes, followed by two variety shows hosted by musical Weimar androgyne Victor Victoria, of the award-winning East End Cabaret, with gothic burlesque from Suri Sumatra, superhuman circus skills from Jess Love, and uncanny magic and mind-reading from Neil Kelso.

 And if stepping back into the past is not enough for you, our foreboding fortune tellers Lucius and Foxglove will be on hand to predict your awful future…

 Dress code: 1920s dress mandatory, with an optional Halloween flourish.
 Sketch artist Daniela will be waiting to capture you in your ghoulish finery (better keep that portrait in the attic as you may find yourself staying mysteriously youthful…)

 Music Genres: Big Band, Blues, Burlesque, Jazz, Swing

 Please note: The event information above has been added by the organiser.
 Whilst we try to ensure all details are up-to-date we do not make any warranty or representation as to the accuracy or completeness of the information shown.